auggernaut/datacosmos/README.md

 * storage - persisting data (dust and planets)
 * processing - running programs
-* protocol - communicating with other stars in the cosmos
+* events - communicating with other stars in the cosmos

 ### Dust

-Dust are solid particles created in stars and scattered around the cosmos. http://en.wikipedia.org/wiki/Cosmic_dust
+Dust are solid particles floating in the cosmos. http://en.wikipedia.org/wiki/Cosmic_dust

 Dust in the DataCosmos are metadata that are: